ewiner/org/README.md

 1. Added xxx with properties xxxxx

 Then if the new org gets approved, you merge it into the Current Org sheet.
 It would still be useful to have a spreadsheet-esque bulk edit tool, though.

+This could be implemented in any DB, but maybe https://github.com/gristlabs/grist-core or https://github.com/terminusdb/terminusdb would be cool to try.